How to Draw Cartoon Characters from Observation

 It is a good practice to divide an area into smaller areas by adding objects like trees.

-It is recommended to use a paper suitable for markers, especially when using water-based markers.
+It is better to use a paper suitable for markers, especially when using water-based markers.

-When using a paper that is made for drawing & sketching, alcohol-based markers will work better than water-based markers.
+When using a paper for drawing & sketching, alcohol-based markers will work better than water-based markers.

 How to paint the sky with markers?

-Then, use lighter markers on top of the darker areas to gently create a smooth transition from dark to light, yet keeping a distinction between the brightness values.
+Then, use lighter markers (for clouds) on top of the darker areas (sky), to gently create a smooth transition from dark to light (clouds have soft edges).

-For a smoother transition, like in sky color and brightness values, start with the lighter values and gradually use darker markers.
+For a smoother transition, like in sky color (or brightness value), start with the darker values and gradually use lighter markers.
+Vice versa will work just as well, depending on the marker brand.

 Keep in mind: